 In March, a study by Marketing Week and Econsultancy of 900 UK brand managers showed more than half were delaying or reviewing their marketing campaigns.

 But cuts for short-term benefit can have dangerous outcomes.
 Maintaining marketing spending at pre-COVID-19 levels may be the only way to survive, and even gain market share from cautious competitors.
 A business that spends wisely can succeed as communication clutter decreases, advertising cost drops, and share of voice increases.
 And it can stay ahead; research shows advertising aggressively in tough economic times increases sales as well as profits.
+You should research on the best Hulu Advertising Rates and deals you can get so your business ads can penetrate the cable TV and streaming platforms.

 During the 2008 financial crisis, Audi’s decision to increase its marketing spend while other car makers were more cautious elevated the car maker from a niche brand to a global leader.
+If you try the same tactic in your business marketing campaigns your business might become the leader in its line of business, to start today, check out the Boise marketing companies plans.

 - Use a “sniper” instead of a “shotgun” approach to cost cutting